k-stz/gowebserv/README.md

 On the server's side its connected pair socket is referred to as the "client socket,".
 And, still continuing with the server's point of view, the clients connected pair socket is referred to as the "remote/peer/foreign" socket.

-Programmatically, after the socket API's `accept()` system call completes, the TCP handshake will already have occurred (you can inspect this with Wireshark).
+Programmatically, after the socket API's `accept()` system call completes, the three-way TCP handshake will already have established a TCP connection (you can inspect this with Wireshark).
 The result is a connected pair into which both client and server can write bytes at any time.
 For example, a `curl localhost:8080/` command writes the following bytes, shown as ASCII, into its socket:

 ```sh
 GET / HTTP/1.1